The COP24 meeting made progress in regulating the Paris agreement , but the "carbon markets" remained blocked.

 result

-At the meeting in Katowice it was possible to reach a consensus on the regulation on the measures of the agreement in Paris, which is already a great achievement, but the agreement came at the cost of leaving aside the carbon markets, that is, the set of carbon trading mechanisms that allow countries that emit more greenhouse gases to buy emission allowances from those countries that do comply with the objectives and emit gases below the established limit.
+At the Katowice meeting it was possible to reach consensus on the regulation of the Paris agreement measures, which is already a great achievement, but the agreement came at the cost of leaving aside the carbon markets, that is, the set of carbon trading mechanisms that allow countries that emit more greenhouse gases to buy emission rights from those countries that do comply with the objectives and emit gases below the established limit.
 This section blocked the negotiation of other issues for hours, as several countries that benefit from the current status, such as Brazil, opposed modifications.
 Finally, it was decided to postpone the negotiation until the convening of COP25 next year in Chile.

 The common set of rules for all countries allows them to present their progress in the fight against climate change in the same way.
-We have to remember, that the problem that arose after the Paris agreement was that each country decided to present the data on the pledges of cuts in a different way.
-For this reason, a agreement to unify rules and criteria in a common way is a breakthrough.
-These transparency rules are especially important, as they will allow to analyze the progress of what is proposed at each moment and that will make possible an analysis of the goals achieved and the need to take additional measures.
-For example, among the data required of all countries in their reports are the sectors included in their targets, the emission of gases and the year of reference letter against which they will measure the process.
+We have to remember that the problem that arose after the Paris agreement was that each country decided to present the data on the pledges of cuts in a different way.
+For this reason, an agreement to unify rules and criteria in a common way is a major step forward.
+These transparency rules are particularly important, since they will allow the progress of the proposed targets to be analyzed at any given time, and this will make it possible to analyze the targets achieved and the need to take additional measures.
+For example, among the data required from all countries in their reports are the sectors included in their targets, gas emissions and the reference letter year against which the process will be measured.

-Although some are disappointed because they expected more results than were obtained, the mere fact of having reached agreement among all the attending countries must be considered a success.
+Although some are disappointed because they expected more results than were obtained, the mere fact that an agreement was reached among all the participating countries must be considered a success.

 We should bear in mind that some of the participating States that showed less interest and put less effort into the negotiations for this fight, and even raised obstacles in the negotiations, are very important countries in the international sphere, with great economic and political power.
-For this reason, we should consider that the agreement reached is one more step towards the awareness of the fight against climate change.
-A small step but a step forward.
+For this reason, we should consider that the agreement reached is a further step towards awareness of the fight against climate change.
+A small step, but a step forward.